 I will conduct a comprehensive examination of the facts and circumstances of your case to establish any weaknesses in the prosecutor’s case and determine all available defenses against the charges.
 Large-scale embezzlement cases will usually require the use of a defense investigator to subpoena necessary business and financial records and to interview witnesses favorable to the defense.
 In addition, a defense forensic accountant familiar with computer forensics and electronic evidence can be used to analyze and interpret complex financial records, including bank records, financial statements and other documents.

-Forensic Experts for the Defense
+Using Forensic Experts to Establish a Defense

 A thorough defense forensic examination of the evidence may reveal a lack of sufficient evidence indicating a crime occurred.
 If this is the case, the prosecutor will likely not achieve a conviction if the case were to proceed to trial.
 Under these circumstances, the prosecutor may choose to withdraw the charges or offer a plea agreement to lesser offenses.
 A defense investigation may also reveal that the amount of money or property allegedly stolen or misappropriated is far less than the prosecutor claims, thereby resulting in significantly reduced potential jail time, fines and court-ordered restitution.